AlexPereverzyev/t4wrap/README.rst

 - generics with exact types (no pure generics)
 - nested types

-_Note_: there is no usings or pretty alignment - I don't care as long as machine can read it (use _Ctrl+K-D_ if you really want to work with the code).
+Note: there is no usings or pretty alignment - I don't care as long as machine can read it (use _Ctrl+K-D_ if you really want to work with the code).

 How to use it